 5. To deposit solid waste matter on the property of another or to let animal waste matter accumulate on his own property in such a manner as to affect the health or enjoyment of another.
 (2010 Code)

-C. People walking pets, shall remove solid waste from streets, roadways, sidewalks and adjacent property Vacant property is not an approved repository for animal waste and animal deposits.
+C. People walking pets, shall remove solid waste from streets, roadways, sidewalks and adjacent property.
+Vacant property is not an approved repository for animal waste and animal deposits.

-4-3-14: REQUIREMENTS FOR KEEPING VICIOUS DOGS:
+4-3-14: REQUIREMENTS FOR KEEPING VICIOUS ANIMALS:

-All vicious dogs are prohibited within the city unless the following conditions are met:
+All vicious animals are prohibited within the city unless the following conditions are met:

-A. Confining Within Secure Enclosure: No owner or custodian of a dog shall keep a vicious dog as defined in section 4-3-1 of this chapter, within the city limits unless such dog is confined within an absolutely secure enclosure.
+A. Confining Within Secure Enclosure: No owner or custodian of an animal shall keep a vicious animal as defined in this Chapter, within the city limits unless such animal is confined within an absolutely secure enclosure.

 B. Confinement Required; Specifications For Pen Or Structure:

-1. A vicious dog shall be confined in a securely enclosed and locked pen or structure upon the premises of the owner of the dog.
+1. A vicious animal shall be confined in a securely enclosed and locked pen or structure upon the premises of the owner of the dog.

 2. The pen or structure shall have secure sides and either: a secure top attached to the sides, or be not less than ten feet (10') in height.